Star Wars Jedi: Fallen Order Review: The Force is strong with this one

 This game has very few bugs and glitches!
 My biggest issue with this game is the lack of fast travel, but, in the end, that can't dock too many points from this game because most planets are fun to backtrack on.
 Another issue with this game is the maps, specifically of Zeffo.
 These maps are incredibly labyrinthine, making the locations awfully difficult to navigate.
 All in all, this game had some frustrating moments but nothing overly game-breaking.

-Characters - 9
+Characters - 6

 This game has some incredibly memorable characters—Cal, BD-1, Greeze, Eno Cordova, Cere, Merrin, the Ninth Sister, the Second Sister, Darth Vader, and Taron Malicos are all incredible.
 While Cal is lacking as a protagonist, after playing a more mature version of him in Jedi: Survivor, I've grown to really care about his character.
 Every character here is so distinct and full of life, and Cere and Merrin are easily some of the best female characters in the Star Wars universe.
 They're not an Asohka level of good or anything, but they are excellent.
 The foundations in characterization here were also fantastic, and these foundations allowed these characters to flourish and bet that much better in the sequel.
-In the end, this game has some incredible and memorable characters, even if Cal was a little weak as a protagonist in this installment.
+In the end, this game has some memorable characters, even if Cal was a little weak as a protagonist in this installment.

 The Verdict

-Fun Factor - 8.5
+Fun Factor - 4

-Overall Score - 79%
+Overall Score - 68%

-Letter Rating - A
+Letter Rating - B

 The game truly shined in its world-building, exploration, and characters.
 While it was frustrating or tedious at times, I do not regret the time I spent on this game, and I would recommend it to anyone who's a fan of Star Wars, Souls-like games (if you use Grandmaster), or adventure games.
 One warning: don't play this game after Jedi: Survivor, or else you'll find yourself thinking it's a step back in every way.
 I won't ever play this game again, but I also will never regret the game I spent playing it.